 Kevin Kisner: Never finished top 100 in the FedExCup before he joined Callaway in 2015.
-Since then, he’s won twice, qualified for the Tour Championship twice, finished 9th in the FedExCup regular season standings, and a lock to make the Presidents Cup.
+Since then, he’s won twice, qualified for the Tour Championship twice, finished 9th in the FedExCup regular season standings, and played in the Presidents Cup.

 — Odyssey Golf (@odysseygolf) May 29, 2017

 Branden Grace: All of his wins (including last year at The Heritage) have come as a Callaway staffer.
-He just shot 62 at The Open, the lowest round in major championship history.
-And he’ll be on the Presidents Cup team this fall.
+He shot 62 at The Open, the lowest round in major championship history, competed on yet another Presidents Cup team, and he just won at home in his native South Africa.
 Enough said.

 — Branden Grace (@BrandenGrace) January 4, 2017